KQED/election-2016-loader/README.md

 # Election 2016 Loader

 ##About
-A loader that collects election results from AP API and CA Secretary of State XML feed and loads them into MySQL.
+A loader that collects election results from AP API and loads them into MySQL.
 Inspiration for some of this repo was taken from [NPR's Elex Loader](https://github.com/nprapps/ap-election-loader).

 ##Requirements
 - MySQL
+- jq

 ##Configuration
 Set the following environment variables: